FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 	<figcaption>Firefox's proxy settings</figcaption>
 </figure>

-But what may come as a surprise, is that a fundamental piece of infrastructure like OpenSSH doesn't support it, with the exception of [SSH as a proxy itself](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/).
+But what may come as a surprise, is that such a fundamental piece of infrastructure like OpenSSH doesn't support it, with the exception of [SSH as a proxy itself](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/).
 Because [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Origin) and all that.
 SSH clients like [Putty](https://www.putty.org/) do, but we'll stick with OpenSSH, which is [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and comes pre-installed on every OS by now.

 <figure>
 	<img src="img/OpenSSH-in-windows.png" alt="OpenSSH Client installed by default in Windows 10 and 11" />
 	<figcaption>OpenSSH Client installed by default in Windows 10 and 11</figcaption>
 </figure>

 Instead, OpenSSH supplies `ProxyCommand` and relies on other tools proxying for it.
 There exist multiple ways to do this, let's start with the simplest ones, with no extra encryption at play.
-Ignoring Linux and Mac staple [`nc`](https://en.wikipedia.org/wiki/Netcat) for brevity, cross-platform there are FOSS [`connect.c` aka `ssh-connect`](https://github.com/gotoh/ssh-connect) and [corkscrew](https://github.com/bryanpkc/corkscrew).
+Ignoring the Linux and Mac staple [`nc`](https://en.wikipedia.org/wiki/Netcat) for brevity, cross-platform there are FOSS [`connect.c` aka `ssh-connect`](https://github.com/gotoh/ssh-connect) and [corkscrew](https://github.com/bryanpkc/corkscrew).

-The `ssh-connect` created by [@gotoh](https://github.com/gotoh) recently moved to GitHub.
+`ssh-connect` created by [@gotoh](https://github.com/gotoh) recently moved to GitHub.
 Most online documentation now points to [a dead bitbucket repo](https://bitbucket.org/gotoh/connect).
 On Windows specifically it comes as `connect.exe` by default if you install [Git for Windows](https://gitforwindows.org/) and can also [be installed via Sccop](https://scoop.sh/#/apps?q=connect&id=bdf819b2986269a3c7c29074c2d26870a17c4a88) or [MSYS](https://packages.msys2.org/base/mingw-w64-connect).

 Though not quite the same, in the context of the article [corkscrew](https://github.com/bryanpkc/corkscrew) does the same.
 It is more well known as a project, but in contrast to `ssh-connect` has no widely distributed Windows build.
 For x64 Windows, I have compiled it myself and here it is as a shortcut for testing: [corkscrew.zip](corkscrew.zip).

+### Tunneling

+{% clickableImage "img/tunneledHTTP.svg", "SSH tunneled via HTTP" %}

+{% clickableImage "img/tunneledHTTPS.svg", "SSH tunneled via HTTP" %}

+#### Network capture

 ## Tunneling
 Let's jump in with the most basic first step.